11 Best Hotels for Families in San Francisco (Where to Stay with Kids)

 2. Hotel Zelos — SoMa / Market Street

-Hotel Zelos is a stylish boutique hotel in the hearet of downtown San Francisco with surprisingly large rooms, making it a solid option for families with older kids or teens.
+Hotel Zelos is a stylish boutique hotel in the heart of downtown San Francisco/ SoMa with surprisingly large rooms, making it a solid option for families traveling with teens.

 I recently stayed (see my review of Hotel Zelos) and was surprised by how large the rooms were for a downtown hotel.